AndreyVnk/AndreyVnk/README.md

-### Hi 👋, I'm Andrei
+### Hi 👋, I'm Andrei.
-A passionate backend developer from Armenia
+A passionate backend developer from Armenia.

-## About Me
+## About Me:
-* I’m looking to collaborate on open source python library projects
+* I’m looking to collaborate on open source python library projects.
-* I’m currently learning backend development
+* I’m currently learning backend development.
-* Ask me about anything, and i will tell something
+* Ask me about anything, and i will tell something.

 ### 🌐 Socials: